lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 Warnings that Delegates Need to Know
 ====================================

+All users of the RSP at the IDF must consult this list of :ref:`Data-Access-Analysis-Tools-RSP-Warnings`.

-The DP0-era of the RSP is a *shared-risk developmental version*.
+| Briefly, the DP0-era of the RSP is a *shared-risk developmental version*.
 | - RSP performance during DP0 is not representative of the future RSP's performance
 | - RSP compute resources during DP0 are not representative of the operations-era RSP
 | - future RSP safegaurds to protect against, e.g., data loss, are not yet present
 | - documentation and support mechanisms are still in their very earliest versions

-All users of the RSP at the IDF must consult this list of warnings. :ref:`Data-Access-Analysis-Tools-RSP-Warnings`.

 .. _Data-Access-Analysis-Tools-RSP: